clue/confgen/README.md

 chmod: 644
 reload: /etc/init.d/networking reload
 ---
+timeout = {{ data.timeout }}
 {% for interface in data.interfaces %}
 auto {{ interface.name }}
     address {{ interface.address }}
 {% endfor %}
 ```

+The individual sections are described in more detail in the following sections.

 ### Meta variables